lw292/unixclass/README.md

 ## How to Get Help

-We cannot possibly list all Unix commands in this tutorial, as there are so many of them, and they vary from system to system.
+We cannot possibly list all commands in this tutorial, as there are so many of them, and they vary from system to system.
 However, you can learn how to use almost any command yourself.
 Arguably the most important command you should know is the `man` command.
-It prints the **manual** of a specified command, allowing you to find out exactly what a command does, what options are available, and what syntax you should follow.
+It prints the **manual** of the specified command, allowing you to learn exactly what a command does, what options are available, and what syntax to follow.
 ```
 man command_name
 ```